hiki-t/aisf24_solo_project/intro.md

 <details>

-<summary> <b>For non-technical people, click and read hidden texts here for backgrounds to get familiar with minimum knowledge for the Mechanistic Interpretability method</b> </summary>
+<summary> <b>For non-technical readers, click and read hidden texts here for background information on the Mechanistic Interpretability (Mech Interp) method</b> </summary>

 <br>

-Without a doubt,
+<b>Overview of Previous AI Safety Research</b>

-the 2020s is the decade we, humans, have started concerning serious threats of AI risks and AI's expanding capabilities replacing human labors across a wide range of occupations ([see an overview of concerned AI risks on my linkedin post](https://www.linkedin.com/posts/hikaru-tsujimura_ai-aiabrrisk-aiabrthreat-activity-7256778739252916224-RfI3?utm_source=share&utm_medium=member_desktop)).
+The 2020s have marked a turning point in our awareness of AI risks, particularly as AI systems rapidly expand their capabilities, potentially replacing human labor across numerous fields ([see an overview of concerned AI risks on my linkedin post](https://www.linkedin.com/posts/hikaru-tsujimura_ai-aiabrrisk-aiabrthreat-activity-7256778739252916224-RfI3?utm_source=share&utm_medium=member_desktop)).

-Raising more attentions to this concern, researchers have continuously discovered that the state of art (SOTA) large language models (LLMs, like the ChatGPT) or simpler machine learning models/AI systems are already capable of demonstrating concerning behaviors (e.g. showing deceiving behaviors to pretend to follow human instructions, hiding true intentions, power acquisition).
-If AIs continue to expand their capabilities at this pace with hidden thoughts, especially secretly holding vicious attitudes towards humanity existence, humans will be wrecked in the future once super-human AIs are ready for breaking out of human controls.

-To mitigate our existential risks and also make internal minds of advanced AIs more transparent and predict thier subsequent behaviors, the Mechanistic Interpretability (Mech Interp), a ground-breaking novel interpretability approach has been proposed (Olah, et al., 2020).
+Researchers have increasingly identified concerning behaviors in state-of-the-art (SOTA) AI systems, such as deception, power-seeking tendencies, and the ability to hide true intentions.
+If AI continues advancing unchecked, particularly with opaque internal processes and misaligned goals, it could pose significant existential threats to humanity.

+To address these risks and improve transparency in AI decision-making,
+<b>Mechanistic Interpretability</b> <b>(Mech Interp)</b>
+has emerged as a groundbreaking approach (Olah et al., 2020).
-A primary goal of the Mech Interp method is to decompose internal complex neural activities of models into more interpretable components of neural activity patterns or representations (e.g. ideally interpretable if one neuron activation frequently corresponds to a curve-shape in an image, then the neuron is assumed to be a curve-detector neuron).
+The primary goal of Mech Interp is to decompose complex neural activities into interpretable components, making it easier to predict AI behavior and mitigate potential risks.

-The minimum interpretable component is called as "features", akin to a chemical element in the periodic table (e.g. C or Carbon), responsible for a simpler distinct information, such as a particular angle of a curve-shape, while a collection of features or connections between features is called "circuits", akin to a chemical compound, such as CO<sup>2</sup>, responsible for a more complex information, such as circular or more complex curve-shape.
-The Mech Interp approach has claimed that these unique neural expressions would coexist across models to make best use of these neural representations to a wide range of tasks or circumstances, and this phenamena is called as "universality".

-However, these neural representations are sometimes not simply expressed because a neuron which is responsible for a curve-shape image might also be responsible for a dog ear image, which is called "polysemanticity", making AI researchers hard to identify target neurons independently corresponding for single features.

-The other research direction has also demonstrated that a more number of features can be expressed with a less number of neurons, e.g. expressing four features with two neurons, by differentiating a combination of two neuronal activations (e.g. activating neuron1(10%)-neuron2(90%) for feature1, neuron1(45%)-neuron2(45%) for feature2, neuron1(90%)-neuron2(10%) for feature3, neuron1(0%)-neuron2(0%) for feature4), whose phenamena is called "superposition" (Elhage et al., 2022).
-The Anthropic research team has suggested that the superposition emerges when a frequency of representing those features are sparse (i.e. sparsity level is high) in each neuron so that there are some rooms for superposition expressions.

-To disentangle the polysemanticity and superposition expressions into the "monosemantic" expressions
-– representing only one feature with one corresponding neuron – the technique of Sparse Autoencoder has been introduced (Bricken et al., 2023), enhancing interpretability of models.
+A fundamental concept in Mech Interp is the identification of <b>features</b>, which function like elements in the periodic table, representing distinct interpretable information.
+Groups of features form <b>circuits</b>, similar to chemical compounds, encoding more complex patterns.
+A key claim of Mech Interp is that these neural structures exhibit <b>universality</b>, meaning similar patterns exist across different models, enabling efficient reuse of learned representations.

+However, two challenges hinder interpretability:
+1. <b>Polysemanticity</b>: A single neuron can encode multiple unrelated features, making it difficult to map neurons to specific concepts.
+2. <b>Superposition</b>: More features can be represented than there are neurons available by encoding multiple features in a compressed manner (Elhage et al., 2022).
+Superposition occurs when features are sparsely represented, allowing efficient but entangled storage of information.

+To overcome these challenges,
+researchers have developed <b>Sparse Autoencoders</b> (Bricken et al., 2023),
+a technique designed to disentangle polysemantic and superposed representations into <b>monosemantic</b> ones—where a single neuron corresponds to a single feature, enhancing interpretability.

 </details>

 <br>

-Although the Anthropic work
+<b>Research Objectives</b>

-(Elhage et al., 2022)
+Anthropic's previous work (Elhage et al., 2022) demonstrated superposition in toy models, showing that features outnumber neurons when sparsity is high.
-has demonstrated the superposition in toy models, representing more number of features than a given number of neurons, they have used synthetic feature data, which were clean, hypothetically defined and a small number of features
-(i.e. 3~20, although one result demonstrated with 80 features).
-In contrast, AI researchers often deal with more noisy, unknown data (or feature) distribution, and often failing replication of proposed theories/findings with raw datasets.

-Therefore, this project aimed to replicate the Anthropic previous work, demonstrating a toy model
-(i.e. a single-layer linear model with ReLU filtering) of superposition with the MNIST hand-written digit image database and investigate further application of the findings with the image dataset.
+However, their experiments used synthetic, well-defined feature distributions with limited diversity (3–20 features, with one experiment extending to 80).
+In real-world applications,
+data is often noisy and lacks predefined feature distributions, making replication and extension of these findings challenging.

+This project aimed to replicate and extend Anthropic’s findings using the MNIST handwritten digit dataset, a real-world image dataset, to test whether superposition effects persist in practical applications.

 Specifically, I conducted three experiments (Exp1-3):
-- <b>Exp1</b> tested to replicate if superposition would not occur when data or feature was dense (i.e. sparsity level was 0).
+- <b>Exp1</b>: Tested whether superposition does not occur when feature sparsity is zero (dense representation).
-- <b>Exp2</b> tested to replicate if superposition would occur when its sparsity level was high (e.g. 0.999).
-- As I successfully replicated Exp1-2, I conducted <b>Exp3</b> to explore further if features of the real image data can be extracted with the technique of sparse autoencoder (Bricken et al., 2023), and test if these features can be converted further to more human understandable/interpretable information (i.e. image), by using an image generative model.
+- <b>Exp2</b>: Tested whether superposition occurs at high sparsity levels (e.g., 0.999).
+- <b>Exp3</b>: Used Sparse Autoencoders to extract features from MNIST images and assessed whether these features could be converted into human-interpretable visual representations using a generative model.

 <br>

 <h3 id="exp1"> Exp1 </h3>

-The Exp1 tested
+The Exp1 aimed
-to replicate one of the Anthropic research outcome (Elhage et al., 2022), claiming that a toy model of superposition would not be occured when feature distribution is dense (i.e. sparsity level is zero), only ending up representing a same number of features with given neurons.
+to verify a claim from Elhage et al., (2022) that superposition does not occur when feature sparsity is zero—meaning the number of features should match the number of neurons.

-To test this claim,
+<b>Methodology</b>

-I implemented a simple linear model with a single hidden layer
+- Implemented a simple linear model with one hidden layer (49 neurons) and ReLU filtering, trained on MNIST dataset for digit classification.
-(containing 49 neurons or dimensions) and ReLU filtering and trained the model with the MNIST digit dataset to perform a digit classification task.
-After that,
-I implemented a classic autoencoder model to map the 49 feature representations in the linear model into smaller 2 dim or neurons in the autoencoder model, inspecting if only two feature representations survive in the hidden layer of the autoencoder model.
+- Trained a classic autoencoder to map the 49-dimensional representations into a 2D latent space, testing whether only two primary features remained.
+- Measured feature importance, defined as the contribution of each feature to the autoencoder’s mean squared error (MSE) loss to reconstruct the 49-dimensional neural representations of the linear model.
+- The measured feature importance was expressed as the line length of each feature on the 2 dim feature representation map.

 See <b>Diagram 1</b> for visual summary of this experiment.
 For further details of Exp1, check [here](nb/notebook1.ipynb).

 <br>